barionleg/ANTs_wiki/Forward-and-inverse-warps-for-warping-images,-pointsets-and-Jacobians.md

     -t t2ToT1_0GenericAffine.mat
 ```

-It may be desirable to resample the other modalities at lower resolution in the template
+It may be desirable to resample the other modalities at a higher or lower resolution in the template
 space, which can be done by using a resampled version of the group template as the
 reference image in the call to `antsApplyTransforms`.